Eye Care - Information and Links

 Free eye health checks for children - RNIB

-This website has been set up by the Welsh Government in order to promote the Welsh Eye Care Services (WECS), a scheme which aims to minimise sight-loss in Wales by means of the following three services;
+This website has been set up by the Welsh Government in order to promote the Wales Eye Care Services (WECS), a service which aims to minimise sight-loss in Wales by means of the following schemes;

-- The provision of a low vision service, via a Low Vision Scheme, which is accessible to any patient with a visual impairment
+- The provision of a low vision service, via the Low Vision Service Wales scheme, which is accessible to any patient with a visual impairment

 The General Optical Council (GOC)